AshFoster/foodie-favourites/README.md

 All of the user stories outlined above are all feassible for the first release of the website.
 Some further features that could be implemented later on include:

-- Allowing users to search for restaurant names using a search bar
 - Allowing users to suggest their favourites dishes on other user's restaurant posts
 - Adding an autocomplete feature to the location selection when adding a new restaurant
 - Giving the user the ability to explicitly request new cuisines (this can currently be done using contact us page)

 I don't feel that having these features will impact the user experience too much, so felt it was fine to exclude them for the first release.
 Each of which would need to be thought about carefully in how they would be implemented in order to not overcomplicate the website too much.
-As the site gains users and the restaurant list expands, the search functionality might come in handy for the user, so then might be worth implementing.

 ### Structure